 We are subject to extensive environmental, health and safety laws and regulations in a number of jurisdictions, primarily Israel, governing, among other things: the use, storage, registration, handling, emission and disposal of chemicals, waste materials and sewage; chemicals, air, water and ground contamination; air emissions and the cleanup of contaminated sites, including any contamination that results from spills due to our failure to properly dispose of chemicals, waste materials and sewage.
 Our operations use chemicals and produce waste materials and sewage and require permits from various governmental authorities including, local municipal authorities, the Ministry of Environmental Protection and the Ministry of Health.
-The Ministry of Environmental Protection and the MOH, local authorities and the municipal water and sewage company conduct periodic inspections in order to review and ensure our compliance with the various regulations.
-These laws, regulations or permits, we may be subject to fines and other civil, administrative or criminal sanctions, including the revocation of permits and licenses necessary to continue our business activities.
+The Ministry of Environmental Protection and the work in order to review and ensure our compliance with the various regulations.
+These laws, regulations and permits could potentially require the expenditure by us of significant amounts for compliance or remediation.
+If we fail to comply with such laws, regulations or permits, we may be subject to fines and other civil, administrative or criminal sanctions, including the revocation of permits and licenses necessary to continue our business activities.
 In addition, we may be required to pay damages or civil judgments in respect of third-party claims, including those relating to personal injury (including exposure to hazardous substances we use, store, handle, transport, manufacture or dispose of), property damage or contribution claims.
 Some environmental, health and safety laws allow for strict, joint and several liability for remediation costs, regardless of comparative fault.
 We may be identified as a responsible party under such laws.
 Such developments could have a material adverse effect on our business, financial condition and results of operations.
 In addition, laws and regulations relating to environmental, health and safety matters are often subject to change.
-In the event of any changes or new laws or regulations, we could be subject to new compliance measures or to penalties for activities that were p
+In the event of any changes or new laws or regulations, we could be subject to new compliance measures or to penalties for activities that were previously permitted.